tengjuilin/video-notes/Surface and Colloid Science/0 Laboratory/0 Densitometer/densitometer.md

 1. Calibration (cont.)
    5. Use a plastic syringe to draw >1 mL deionized water
    6. Remove all bubbles from the syringe
-   7. Inject deionized water into the U-tube (avoid air!)
+   7. Inject deionized water into the U-tube (avoid air bubbles!) fully, and leave the syringe on the side
    8. Record the period of water when value stabilizes or after 2 min

 ![height:350px](period-water.jpeg)